bobev18/my-py-chess/README.txt

   4. enter '?' to see ingame commands

-  As per version 0.8, at depth 4, which is the default value, the AI will take average about 2 min to move AI vs AI game at aidepth did 33 moves for total of 2h
+  As per version 0.8, at depth 4, which is the default value, the AI will take average about 2 min to move AI vs AI game at aidepth=5 did 33 moves for total of 2h

   5. you can preset position by dict of the following kind mygame.zboard.piecefy({'h8': 'bk', 'h2': '  ', 'h3': '  ', 'h1': '  ', 'h6': '  ', 'h7': '  ', 'h4': '  ', 'h5': '  ', 'd8': '  ', 'a8': '  ', 'd6': '  ', 'd7': '  ', 'd4': '  ', 'd5': '  ', 'd2': '  ', 'd3': '  ', 'd1': '  ', 'g7': '  ', 'g6': '  ', 'g5': '  ', 'g4': '  ', 'g3': '  ', 'g2': '  ', 'g1': '  ', 'g8': '  ', 'c8': '  ', 'c3': '  ', 'c2': '  ', 'c1': '  ', 'c7': '  ', 'c6': '  ', 'c5': '  ', 'c4': '  ', 'f1': '  ', 'f2': '  ', 'f3': '  ', 'f4': '  ', 'f5': '  ', 'f6': '  ', 'f7': '  ', 'f8': '  ', 'b4': '  ', 'b5': '  ', 'b6': '  ', 'b7': '  ', 'b1': '  ', 'b2': '  ', 'b3': '  ', 'b8': '  ', 'a1': '  ', 'a3': '  ', 'a2': '  ', 'a5': '  ', 'e8': '  ', 'a7': '  ', 'a6': '  ', 'e5': 'bq', 'e4': '  ', 'e7': '  ', 'e6': '  ', 'e1': 'wk', 'e3': '  ', 'e2': 'wq', 'a4': '  '})